afarahva/gleqpy/README.md

 <img src="https://raw.githubusercontent.com/afarahva/gleqpy/main/examples/1D/memory.png" width="500">
 </p>

-The figure above compares memory kernels, one that was used as an input for a simulation and others that were extracted by analyzing the data from that simulation.
+The figure above compares memory kernels, the black line was used as an input for a simulation and blue/green lines were extracted by analyzing the data from that simulation.

 Pedagogical examples of how to set up, run, and analyze GLE simulations are provided in the **examples** directory.
 Examples include toy simulations, GLE for solid dynamics with ASE,